championswimmer/kernel-tools/README.md

    update2: automatised the process now to accept arguements
    use this command

-	./unpack-kernel/ftf/unpack-ftf <path/to/kernel.ftf>
+	./unpack-kernel/ftf/unpack-ftf path/to/kernel.ftf

-if no arguement is given it uses the kernel.ftf file in input folder
+NOTE: if no arguement is given it uses the "kernel.ftf" file in input folder

 ***********
-###Creating Kernel.sin and flashable ftf files
+###Creating Kernel.sin and flashable ftf files (credits DoomLord, Androxyde, the_laser)
 (only for Xperia X10i or X10a for now)

 ######   For linux use this
 I have ported DoomLord's script onto Linux but it needs wine to work

-	cd kernel-tools/pack-kernel/ftf
-	./build-ftf
+You can keep zImage as "image" and ramdisk archive as "ramdisk" inside input folder and run this command

+	./kernel-tools/pack-kernel/ftf/build-ftf

+Or for more advanced funtionality use this

+	./kernel-tools/pack-kernel/ftf/build-ftf /path/to/zImage /path/to/ramdisk.cpio.gz
+NOTE: The paths must be absolute paths to the files

 ######  For windows use BUILD-IT.bat file instead
 this runs natively on Windows, no wine, whisky, beer or scotch needed ... ha ha ha